[Root] / Extensibility / Best Practices Guide

 Write assertion methods

 Custom assertion methods must be marked with the [CustomAssertion] attribute.
-It enables the subject identification functionality to work correctly, allowing Fluent Assertions to render more meaningful test fail messages.
+It enables the subject identification functionality to work correctly by telling Fluent Assertions to ignore any Should() calls made in custom assertion code while performing subject identification.

 BeInAValidState()